ShantanuMapari17/MultiThreaded_Web_Server_cpp/README.md

 It uses a master-worker thread pool architecture to handle multiple concurrent clients.
 Where the master thread accepts new connections and the HTTP processing is done by the worker threads in the thread pool.

+Build a load generator and perform a load test on the web server